pinterest pixel

 Home-cooked bacon bits that are made from real bacon should be refrigerated in an airtight container like a glass jar as well, and will last up to five days.

-(Note: Bacon bits freeze well, and can last up to six months if you wrap them tightly and store them in the freezer.)
+Bacon bits freeze well, and can last up to six months if you wrap them tightly and store them in the freezer.
+This is our preferred method for keeping them fresh.

 The Right Temperature for Storing Home-Cooked Bacon

-Two dozen strips of crispy cooked bacon on a white platter.
+Two pounds of cooked bacon slices on a white platter.

 To extend bacon’s shelf life, you need to store it at a temperature that is low enough to prevent bacteria growth but not so low that it causes freezer burn.
 The ideal temperature for refrigerating bacon is 40 degrees F or lower.